 Of important note, Reston is also a town of artists.
 Reston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Reston’s character.

-Reston is a very ethnically-diverse town.
+Reston is an extremely ethnically-diverse town.
 The people who call Reston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reston residents report their race to be White, followed by Asian.
 Reston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.46% of the town’s residents.
+People of Hispanic or Latino origin account for 13.57% of the town’s residents.
 Important ancestries of people in Reston include Irish, English, Italian, and Polish.

 The most common language spoken in Reston is English.
 Other important languages spoken here include Spanish and Arabic.